tawi1/DotsTrafficCity/docs/source/roadSegmentCreator.rst

 	.. image:: /images/road/roadSegment/creator/RoadsegmentCreatorGeneralSettings.png

 #.
 In the other tab, you can convert any :ref:`Standard shape <roadSegmentCreatorCustomSettings>` segment to a :ref:`Custom segment <roadSegmentCreatorCustomSegment>` for more flexibility (also check out the new :ref:`Auto-Crossroads <roadSegmentCreatorAuto>` feature for automatic crossroad generation).
 #.
-In the :ref:`general settings<roadSegmentCreatorGeneralSettings>` adjust lane count, lane width, crossroad width.
+In the :ref:`general settings<roadSegmentCreatorGeneralSettings>`, adjust lane count, lane width, crossroad width.
 #.
-In the :ref:`custom settings<roadSegmentCreatorCustomSettings>` adjust settings according its type.
+In the :ref:`custom settings<roadSegmentCreatorCustomSettings>`, adjust settings according its type.
 #.
 In the :ref:`pedestrian node settings<roadSegmentCreatorPedestrianSettings>`, you can customize pedestrian crosswalks.
 #.
 In the :ref:`light settings<roadSegmentCreatorLightSettings>`, you can set offsets or disable traffic lights.
 #.
-In the :ref:`path settings<roadSegmentCreatorPathSettings>`, you can adjust speed limits & waypoints of the created intersection.
+In the :ref:`path settings<roadSegmentCreatorPathSettings>`, you can enable traffic node handles, adjust speed limits & waypoints of the paths of the created intersection.
 #.
 Add :ref:`RoadSegment<roadSegment>` to the :ref:`RoadParent <roadParent>` as children.

 .. _roadSegmentCreatorCustomSettings: